 - You need to meet the registration criteria listed above (as does your co-presenter, if you choose to have one)

 - It must be the only project you (and your co-presenter, if you have one) have submitted

-- Preference is given to sessions that feature innovative solutions as well as demonstrated results
+- Preference is given to projects that feature innovative solutions, as well as demonstrated results

 Beyond that, the final decision is made based on the number of proposals received, the mix of topics received, and the ease with which your project can be explained in your proposal.